South Africa deports 90 Nigerians - Nigeria Today

 “This afternoon, about 3.30pm, 90 Nigerians were deported from South Africa for committing immigration-related offences.

-“Some of them were alleged to have been living in the country without the prerequisite documents.
+“Some of them were alleged to have been living in the country without valid documents.

 Do you something awesome to share with the world?
 Click here to share